geonux/tadpole/README.md

 * .zgb = GB, GBC, GBA
 * .zfb = ARCADE

-This tool now supports generating these files, so you can use your own custom thumbnails!
+Tadpole supports generating these files, so you can use your own custom thumbnails!
 (Except arcade games for now.)

 Just drop a zipped rom and an image (png, jpg, gif) with the same filename in the same folder, run frogtool and it will automatically combine the two into an appropriate .zxx file.
 (The source image and zip file will be deleted.)